-A Small and Select Healthy Herd, Unique Pedigrees Based on Rosasharn Tom's Water Tabby+*S and TX Twincreeks WDF Butterfly Dance Lines, 13 Years of Breeding Experience, All Does Managed Organically & Milked, and Kids Lovingly Raised by Hand
+A Small and Select Healthy Herd, Unique Pedigrees Based on Rosasharn Tom's Water Tabby+*S++B and TX Twincreeks WDF Butterfly Dance Lines, 14 Years of Breeding Experience, All Does Managed Organically & Hand Milked, and Kids Lovingly Raised by Hand

-TURKISH AKBASH DOGS --LIVESTOCK GUARDIAN PUPPIES-- Three Girls Available--Ready in Late September/Early October Purebred, UKC-Registered, Both Parents with Direct Import CH Lines and the Product of Patteran's Thirty Year Working Dog Breeding Program The Best, Most Temperamentally-Stable Dogs We've Ever Worked With E-MAIL for INFO SEE THEM ABOVE AND BELOW: A Litter of Nine--3 Boys and 6 Girls Substantial, Growthy Puppies, Fat and Thriving--Already Alerting to Environmental Changes
+Purebred, UKC-Registered, with Direct Import CH Lines and the Product of Patteran's Thirty Year Working Dog Breeding Program The Best, Smartest, and Most Temperamentally-Stable Dogs We've Ever Worked With

 ...Living on a farm which is one's own, far from the hectic, artificial conditions of the city--a farm where one gets directly from one's own soil what one needs to sustain life, with a garden in front, and a healthy ...family to contribute those small domestic joys...
 THOMAS EDISON